ralph-uy-aes/ralph-uy-aes.github.io/essays/deploy-a-nextjs-app-to-vercel.md

 #### 6.2.
 Seed the Vercel database

-To seed the Vercel PostgreSQL database, run the following command in your terminal:
+To seed the Vercel Supabase database, run the following command in your terminal:

 ```
 $ npx prisma db seed